 Check out these 5 women-led crowdfunding campaigns:

 The Business: Aloe is an online self-care community built by Amber Discko, the New York-based social media whiz who founded popular online community, Femsplain.
-She also served as a creative strategist for Hillary Clinton’s 2016 campaign.
+They also served as a creative strategist for Hillary Clinton’s 2016 campaign.
 Discko founded Aloe in 2016 after the presidential election as a simple checklist survey that provided a reminder to subscribers to take care of themselves with small acts like brushing their teeth and drinking water.
 Discko now aims to build a free app based on the popular survey.
 The app would offer both reminders and rewards for small acts of self-care, as well as interactive features that let users do things like plant and groom virtual plants in a digital community garden.